- Search The Registry

 - Teacher’s Forum

 - My Account

 Ted Joans was born on this date in 1928.
-He was a Black painter, trumpeter, and a jazz poet.
+He was a Black painter, trumpeter, and jazz poet.

 From Illinois, He studied trumpet, sang bebop, and earned a B.A. in Fine Arts from Indiana University before moving to Greenwich Village in New York City in 1951.
 He was one of the first Beat poets, and authored over 30 books of poetry, prose, and collage, including Black Pow-Wow, Beat Funky Jazz Poems, Afrodisia, Jazz is Our Religion, Double Trouble, Wow, and Teducation.

-"So in my rather sorrowful impecunious state," he had written not long before his death, "I find myself filled to the beautiful brim with love, and with this shared love I continue to live my poem-life."
-When he died, he had no money, suffered from diabetes, and was surviving by reading poetry and selling his personal papers to libraries.
+"So in my rather sorrowful impecunious state," he had written not long before his death, "I find myself filled to the beautiful brim with love, and with this shared love, I continue to live my poem-life."
+When he died, he had no money, suffered from diabetes, and was surviving by reading poetry and selling his papers to libraries.
 He had just completed his "Collaged Autobiography," a remarkable memoir waiting for the right publisher.

 Photo, Larry Keenan,

 Illustrations by Laura Corsiglia.